c3re/can2mqtt/README.md

 123,uint322ascii,huette/all/000/airmonitor/sensors/pm10
 ```

-Explanation for the 1st Line: For example our Doorstatus is published on the CAN-Bus every second with the CAN-ID 112 (decimal). can2mqtt will take everything thats published there and will push it through to mqtt-topic huette/all/a03/door/sensors/opened.
+Explanation for the 1st Line: For example our Doorstatus is published on the CAN-Bus every second with the CAN-ID 112 (decimal). can2mqtt will take everything that is published there and will push it through to mqtt-topic huette/all/a03/door/sensors/opened.

 ## convert-modes
 Here they are: